What is an Iterative Process? Definition & Examples

 For example, think of the Sony Playstation Console.
 Using an iterative technique, these game consoles are updated with new features and also the problems of the old editions are fixed.
 They keep on reviewing and updating the consoles to make them better.
 Even the phones and cars industry uses an iterative approach to improve their design.

-Examples of Iterative Processes
+What Are Some Examples of Iterative Processes?